huggingface/transformers/examples/seq2seq/README.md

 **At the moment, `Seq2SeqTrainer` does not support *with teacher* distillation.**

-All `Seq2SeqTrainer` based fine-tuning scripts included in the `builtin_trainer` directory.
+All `Seq2SeqTrainer` based fine-tuning scripts are included in the `builtin_trainer` directory.

 #### TPU Training
 `Seq2SeqTrainer` supports TPU training with few caveats